mufidu/mufidu.com/README.md

     height="35"
     width="35" />
 <br><br>
 Hey!
-Sorry because the main page has not been designed yet.
+Sorry because this main page has not been fancy-designed yet.

-You can take a look at the other pages:
+Take a look at the other pages:

 -   [Project showcase](https://mufidu.com/projects)
 -   [Now](https://mufidu.com/now)